A Discussion with Rev. Canon Gideon Byamugisha, Founder, African Network of Religious Leaders Living with or Personally Affected by HIV/AIDS

 Have you had other priests come to you to disclose their status?

 Many.
 Over the years, maybe from 1998 onwards, people have consulted me.
 Even last Friday there was one.
 And that is what motivated me to set up the Africa Network of Religious Leaders Living with or personally affected by HIV (ANERELA+).
 Because I realized that everywhere I was going, people were saying, “Meet Canon Gideon, the first religious leader to open up about his HIV status.”
 And I asked myself, “Where is the second to open up?
 Where is the third?”
 So in 2002 we formed ANERELA+.

 I got some money from Action Aid.
 I told them my story and said, “I want to find my colleagues.”
-They gave me money, which I used to hold a retreat in the Nyanga Hills in Zimbabwe from 29th January to 2nd Feb 2002.
-The people who came said, “Wow, this is wonderful, can we continue meeting?”
+They gave me money, which I used to hold a retreat in the Nyanga Hills in Zimbabwe from January 29 to February 2 2002.
+The people who came said, “Wow, this is wonderful.
+Can we continue meeting?”